Martinnavs/VIIRS_SpA-GAN_for_cloud_removal/README.md

 ## 6. CONTACT

-Contact me if you have any questions about the code and its execution.
+Contact me via LinkedIn if you have any questions about the code and its execution.

-E-mail: martinpnavarez@gmail.com

 If you think this work is helpful for your research, give me a star :-D